2017 applications are now closed !

 BCS has big plans for the future.
-Our vision is for every secondary school to have outstanding Computing teachers.
-We want to ensure students have an intellectually rigorous, inspiring and excellent Computing education that equips them for progression into further education and a professional career.
+Our vision is for every Secondary school to have outstanding Computing teachers.
+We want to ensure students have an intellectually rigorous, inspiring and excellent Computing education which equips them for progression into further education and a professional career.

-The last few years have brought about many changes in the curriculum with the move away from traditional ICT to a focus on establishing Computer Science as a foundation subject and this in turn has led to more incentives being available for those who may be considering going into teaching.
+The last few years have brought about many changes in the curriculum, with the move away from traditional ICT to a focus on establishing Computer Science as a foundation subject.
+This in turn has led to more incentives being made available for those who may be considering going into teaching.

-Do you think you have the potential to become an effective leader and develop the professional competencies of others?
-Or do you know someone who may be interested in a £25k tax free scholarship?
-Or are you simply a teacher and would like an extra teacher in your department for free and are willing to support a trainee teacher through a school centred initial teacher training scheme?
+Do you think you have - or someone you know has - the potential to become an effective leader, developing the professional competencies of others?
+A £27,500 tax-free BCS Scholarship payment is available.
+Perhaps you are simply a teacher who would like an extra teacher in your department for free?
+If the latter case is true, you'll need to be willing to support a trainee through a School-Centred Initial Teacher Training (SCITT) scheme.

 What can BCS offer?

-Since 2013 BCS has been in partnership with the Department of Education to offer a teaching scholarship aimed at creating the next generation of Computing teachers for our secondary schools.
-To date the scheme has proved a great success with more than one thousand applications over the four years it has been running.
-We have worked with over 130 schools and major employers such as Microsoft, Google, IBM, Goldman Sachs, BT, HP, Metaswitch Networks, Toshiba, Ocado, Morgan Stanley, comparethemarket.com and Citrix.
+Since 2013, BCS has been in partnership with the Department of Education (DfE), offering a teaching scholarship aimed at creating the next generation of Computing teachers for our Secondary schools.
+To date, the scheme has proved a great success, with more than 1,000 applications over its four years.
+We have worked with over 130 schools, as well as with major employers including Microsoft, Google, IBM, Goldman Sachs, BT, HP, Metaswitch Networks, Toshiba, Ocado, Morgan Stanley, comparethemarket.com and Citrix.

-We will award around 120 scholarships this year and we will broker informal mentoring and development opportunities with excellent schools, universities and major employers.
+We will also provide free your first year of Associate Membership of BCS (AMBCS).
+We will run dedicated workshops to support our Scholars, and we will broker informal mentoring as well as development opportunities with excellent schools, universities and major employers.

 Want to hear more?